Power Steering Fluid: Everything You Need to Know

 Most cars these days come with power steering, but if you’re driving an older model, you may have to do it the old-fashioned way.
 If your car does have one, though, it’s important to keep the system well-maintained.

-The fluid is typically located in a reservoir under the hood, and it is pumped through the system by the power steering pump.
-As the fluid flows through the system, it helps to turn the wheels, making it easier to steer the vehicle.
-The power steering fluid also helps to lubricate the system and keep it running smoothly.
-Over time, the power steering fluid can become dirty and need to be replaced.
+Power steering fluid is a hydraulic fluid that helps to power the steering system in your car.
+It’s located in a reservoir under the hood, and it’s pumped through the system by the steering pump.
+As the fluid flows through the system, it helps to turn the wheels, making it easier to steer your car.
+The steering fluid also helps to lubricate and keep the system running smoothly.